 Download the report.

-The Commission’s report, submitted 1 October 2014, has been accepted by the two presiding officers and adopted by both the Institute and the Association.
-Accordingly, the Principles are official policy statements of both The Flag Institute and the North American Vexillological Association | Association nord-américaine de vexillologie.
-They may be modified or expanded in the future by the establishment of a new commission, on terms mutually agreeable to the Institute and the Association.
+The Commission’s report, submitted October 1, 2014, was then accepted by the two current presiding officers and adopted by both the Institute and NAVA.
+Accordingly, the Principles then officially became policy statements of both The Flag Institute and the North American Vexillological Association<!-–Association nord-américaine de vexillology–>.
+It was also agreed the Principles could be modified or expanded in the future by the establishment of a new commission, on terms mutually agreeable to the Institute and the Association.